Vogelsang Training Area: British use from 1946

 After the end of the Second World War, in early 1946, the British Military Government considered for a while tearing down this prominent symbol of Nazism.
 In September 1946 the British commandeered 42 square kilometres of land around the fort as a military training area, ejecting the population of the nearby village of Wollseifen in doing so.
 In 1950 the British handed over the Vogelsang Training Area to the Belgian Armed Forces.
 However, under the terms of the transfer of ownership British Armed Forces continued to use the Camp.
 Offering a mix of military and outdoor pursuits for a period of around two weeks.

 It was a popular destination for British troops as an alternative to base barracks life.

-Under the Drawdown of British Forces from Germany, in the 1990s the camp was closed to British Army troops.
+In 1989, the Berlin Wall fell and the Iron Curtain as well.
+The German reunification took place on 3 October 1990.

+The British Army of the Rhine (BAOR) and Royal Air Force Germany (RAFG) were disbanded in 1994, following the end of the Cold War and the Options for Change defence review in the early 1990s.

+The Vogelsang Training Area was closed.